ASPP/pelita_template/README.md

 When you run your own games or write tests, you may want to play a game on a fixed layout.
 You can do that by specifying the option `--layout normal_035` to the `pelita` command, or passing `layout="normal_035"` to `setup_test_game`.

 You may also want to specify very simple layouts to test some basic features of your bot that require you to know exactly where the walls, the enemies and the food are.
 In this case you can pass to `setup_test_game` a layout string.
 There are several examples of layout strings in the demo tests.

-Printing a `Bot` instance by inserting `print(bot)` within your `move` function will print the layout string corresponding to the current layout, together with other usefil information.
+By inserting `print(bot)` within your `move` function, you can print the layout string corresponding to the current layout, together with other useful information.
 An example:
 ```
 Basic Attacker Bots (you) vs Basic Defender Bots.
 Playing on blue side.
 Current turn: 1.
 Bot: b.
 Round: 79, score: 11:15. timeouts: 0:0